adezfouli/savigp/README.md

-Big & Black GP
+SAVIGP
 ----------------

 This code is an implementation of the inference framework for Gaussian process (GP) models proposed in [1].
-The framework is able to perform inference for Gaussian process models with arbitrary likelihood functions (Black) and it is scalable to large datasets (Big).
+The framework is able to perform inference for Gaussian process models with arbitrary likelihood functions and it is scalable to large datasets.

-The method is also referred to as SAVIGP, which stands for Scalable Automated Variational Inference for Gaussian Process models.
+SAVIGP stands for Scalable Automated Variational Inference for Gaussian Process models.

 **Experiments**